MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/enable-continuous-dictation.md

 For longer, continuous speech recognition sessions, such as dictation or email, use the [**ContinuousRecognitionSession**](https://msdn.microsoft.com/library/windows/apps/dn913913) property of a [**SpeechRecognizer**](https://msdn.microsoft.com/library/windows/apps/dn653226) to obtain a [**SpeechContinuousRecognitionSession**](https://msdn.microsoft.com/library/windows/apps/dn913896) object.

 > [!NOTE]
 > Dictation language support depends on the [device](https://docs.microsoft.com/windows/uwp/design/devices/) where your app is running.
 For PCs and laptops, only en-US is recognized, while Xbox and phones can recognize all languages supported by speech recognition.
-To specify the language, see [](specify-the-speech-recognizer-language.md).
+For more info, see [Specify the speech recognizer language](specify-the-speech-recognizer-language.md).

 ## Set up